vi/websocat/doc.md

                                                 messages
-    -0, --null-terminated                       Use \0 instead of \n for linemode --no-line                               [A] Don't automatically insert line-to-message transformation --no-exist-on-zeromsg                   [A] Don't exit when encountered a zero message.
+    -0, --null-terminated                       Use \0 instead of \n for linemode --no-line                               [A] Don't automatically insert line-to-message transformation --no-exit-on-zeromsg                   [A] Don't exit when encountered a zero message.
 Zero messages are used internally in Websocat, so it may fail to close connection at all.
         --no-fixups                             [A] Don't perform automatic command-line fixups.
 May destabilize websocat operation.
 Use --dump-spec without --no-fixups to discover what